sciencewithsteven/Homely/README.md

-# Homely - A web app which helps you find you next home
+# Homely - A web app which helps you find your next home

 ## Goal: